-I really struggle when making sweeping generalizations, but I find that most people are unsure of what to do or say when they know someone who is trying to lose weight or implement healthy lifestyle changes.
+I struggle when making across -the- board generalizations, however I find that most people are uncertain of what to do or say when they know someone who is trying to lose weight or implement healthy lifestyle changes.
 Typically, I see people falling into one of two groups: treat it like the proverbial elephant in the room and do/say little to nothing or become overly helpful.

 The unfortunate thing is, that no matter which group you fall into, both usually come from a place of deep concern and a strong desire to support your friend on his or her journey.
 But even though both strategies come from good intentions, sadly, neither is particularly helpful.
 Your heart is in the right place, however it is tough to know the right approach.
 There is no list of guidelines detailing how to handle this delicate situation.

 Check in with the person, not the progress.
 Don't be overly fixated on their journey during conversations.
 Let her know that you care about how she's doing, not how much weight she's lost or how she's eating or how much she's working out.
 This reminds her that there's more to her than the quest to get healthy and that you love and support her no matter what.

 Help her see the big picture.
 Pounds lost is the typical way to quantify how the journey is progressing.
 But at the end of the day, it's really about health, happiness and wellness, and pounds are only a small part of that equation.
 Increased muscle tone and size, less low back and knee pain, more energy, better digestion, mental clarity, and overall harmony are also indicators of success, which should be celebrated.
 If she gets hung up on pounds or clothing sizes, check in with other numbers and measurements that help her to see the whole picture a little clearer, such as blood pressure, cholesterol levels, resting heart rate and all those awesome fitness milestones she has reached.
 This will help her focus on how her overall quality of life is improving throughout this journey.